Liam Kirk: Bradford Bulls

 Kirk featured in the pre-season friendlies against Castleford, Leeds, Dewsbury and York.
 Kirk played in Round 1 against the London Broncos to Round 3 Featherstone then in round 5 against Sheffield.
 Kirk featured in the 2020 Challenge Cup in Round 4 against the Underbank Rangers.

 Oldham

 At the end of the 2020 season he signed for Championship side Oldham R.L.F.C.

 Sheffield Eagles

 In October 2021 Kirk signed for Sheffield Eagles on a two-year deal.

+Widnes Vikings

+On 10 October 2023, it was reported that he had signed for Widnes in the RFL Championship on a two-year deal.

+Midlands Hurricanes

+On 11 June 2025 it was reported that he had signed for Midlands Hurricanes in the RFL League 1 on a deal until the end of 2026.